raspibolt/raspibolt/raspibolt_65_system-recovery.md

 *Difficulty: easy*

-In case your SD card gets corrupted or you brick your node, it's handy to have a quick recovery image at hand so you can quickly flash the SD card to a previous state.
+In case your microSD card gets corrupted or you brick your node, it's handy to have a quick recovery image at hand so you can quickly flash the microSD card to a previous state.
 It's not a full backup solution, but allows a system recovery.

 ### Backup essential files on external hard disk